davelively14/seo_hero/README.md

 # SeoHero

-This will pull the first page results from a given search on Google.
-The default is to search for `seo hero` from the New York location, on Chrome, with no cookies.
-The intent is to provide a JSON API that will provide this data to third parties.
+This will pull results for a given search on Google.
+The default is to search for `seo hero` from the New York location, on Chrome, with no cookies, and return the top 20 results.
+The intent is to provide a JSON API that will provide this data to third parties and a simple "select-copy-paste" HTML version for those who do not want to directly connect to a service that pulls ranking from Google.

 Current production version: 0.0.2